sebasjm/antlr/README.txt

 * Syntactic predicates did not get hoisting properly upon non-LL(*) decision.
 Other hoisting issues fixed.
 Cleaned up code.

+* Removed failsafe that check to see if I'm spending too much time on a single DFA; I don't think we need it anymore.

 November 3, 2006

 * $text, $line, etc... were not working in assignments.
 Fixed and added